spotify/luigi/README.md

 * S3/EC2 - We have some old ugly code based on Boto that could be integrated in a day or two.
 * Built in support for Pig/Hive.
-* The @luigi.expose decorator is probably a bit superfluous and should be the default mode.
 * Better visualization tool - the layout gets pretty messy as the number of tasks grows.
 * Integration with existing Hadoop frameworks like mrjob would be cool and probably pretty easy.
 * Better support (without much boiler plate) for unittesting specific Tasks